jrpotter/notebook/notes/complexity/index.md

 **Complexity theory** focuses on whether problems are easy or hard.
 Where [[computability/index|computability theory]] asks if a language is decidable, complexity theory asks whether a language is decidable given some restriction on the resources.

+A problem is **intractable** if such a problem is solvable in principle but with solutions requiring so much time or space that they can't be used in practice.

 %%ANKI
 Cloze
 {1:Complexity} theory focuses on the classification of problems as {2:easy} or {2:hard}.